Unrepaired Buildings – Underpaid Teachers:

 If the Governor and Legislature would like to keep this expensive program, perhaps they should look for a new revenue stream to pay for it, rather than steal it from public districts.

 Press Release - June 19, 2017

 Open Meeting Law Complaints Filed Against 113 Arizona Charter Schools

-The Arizona Legislature has allowed charter school board meetings to become irrelevant allowing charter companies to operate in secret (Full report is here) (Complaint submission)
+The Arizona Legislature has made charter school board meetings irrelevant allowing charter companies to operate in secret (Full report is here) (Complaint submission)

 Arizonans for Charter School Accountability has recently filed complaints with the Arizona Attorney General against 113 charter holders for failing to post school board information on their websites as mandated by Arizona’s Open Meeting Law.

 288 charter holders out of 411 total complied with the law.
 Many have completely transparent board meetings and offer their parents access to information and the governing process.
 They are to be commended.

 But 113 charters did not state where public notices are posted or supply school board meeting notices on their websites as required by Arizona’s Open Meeting Law.
 Some of the largest Arizona charter companies including Great Hearts, EdKey, Benjamin Franklin, Noah Webster, and Sonoran Science Charter schools failed to comply with the law.
 Further study revealed that 147 charters did not post notices for any board meetings in 2017 and 91 charters have no notices of any board meetings – ever.